How To Bring Back a Forgotten Language

 A few months ago, I realized that I had forgotten a great deal of my French.
-My book was taking up 40-50 hours of every week, so I didn’t have extra time to study, and I didn’t really want to study French, either.
+My book was taking up 40–50 hours every week, so I didn’t have extra time to study, and I didn’t really want to study French, either.
 This year is my Hungarian year, and what little time I have, I like to spend on that language.
-Languages benefit from focus, and so I try to avoid studying two of them at once.
+Languages benefit from focus, so I try to avoid studying two of them at once.

 I needed some way to bring back my French without actually having to work at it, and I found it in the form of television.

 When you forget a language (or anything else), it never actually goes away.
 You just lose the ability to bring it to the surface.
 There’s a neat study by the father of memory research, Hermann Ebbinghaus, in which he spent 4 years memorizing long lists of gibberish syllables:

 - Guf Ril Zhik Nish Sosh Mip Zhal Dut Poff Biss Fep Shish

 - Gar Hap Lesh Gep Zess Ret Muss Pek Jum Jak Nal Zhan

 - Zat Sul Ket Wun Kaf Tet Dup Fir Rep Saff Dal Gik Noss

 The guy was kind of a nutcase, but his data is unparalleled (probably because no one else would ever subject themselves to these sorts of tests).
 He memorized millions of syllables to the tick-tick-tick of a metronome (he repeated every syllable to himself at a rate of 150 per minute), and timed precisely how long it took him to learn them, forget them, and learn them again.
 By comparing these times (how long it took to memorize them the first time vs how long it took him to re-memorize them a second time, sometime later), he discovered the Forgetting Curve:

 There are two surprising things about Ebbinghaus’s curve: